 People like you also read ...

-* Tax benefits are subject to conditions of section 80C, 80CCC,10(10A), 10(11), 115BAC and other provisions of the Income Tax Act, 1961.
-Indirect taxes and cesses will be charged extra, as per applicable rates.
+*Tax benefits are subject to conditions under Section 80C, 115BAC and other provisions of the Income Tax Act, 1961.
+Goods and Services tax and Cesses, if any will be charged extra as per prevailing rates.
 Tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details, before acting on above.
+Please consult your tax advisor for more details.